dineshkumar-codes/flytbase-assignment/README.md

 # FlytBase Assignment: Square and Triangle Trajectory

 This repository contains Python applications that control a drone to follow square and triangle trajectories.
-The applications/python script utilize the FlytBase platform to interface with the drone and send commands for navigation.
+The applications/python script utilizes the FlytBase platform to interface with the drone and send commands for navigation.

 ## Prerequisites
 Before running the application, ensure that you have the following: